02/05/2019 | Anette Beebe attends COMO IV: Content Moderation at Scale conference in Brussels, Belgium

 3/2/2018 | Anette Beebe attends the ABA's 23rd Annual Forum on Communications Law

 "Three solid days of Communications Law may sound boring to many but for me it's amazing!" said Anette.
-For three solid days, pro First Amendment counsel from across the country, and even from accross the pond, i.e., London, gathered together to discuss hot topics in the law ranging from Section 230 of the Communications Decency Act, to Trademark and Copyright infringment cases, to website/platform content moderation and removal issues, and yes, even privacy and security including the new European Union ("EU") regulation known as the General Data Privacy Regulation ("GDPR" for short).
+For three solid days, pro First Amendment counsel from across the country, and even from across the pond, i.e., London, gathered together to discuss hot topics in the law ranging from Section 230 of the Communications Decency Act, to Trademark and Copyright infringement cases, to website/platform content moderation and removal issues, and yes, even privacy and security including the new European Union ("EU") regulation known as the General Data Privacy Regulation ("GDPR" for short).
 When you have lawyers who are either from or representing media outlets like CNN, Fox and the Associated Press, mixed with counsel for organizations like the Electronic Frontier Foundation ("EFF") and Yelp!, you can be sure that there is no shortage in conversation and sharing of knowledge.

 2/2/2018 | Anette Beebe attends the Content Moderation and Removal at Scale conference at Santa Clara Law.